Paingheinhtet2003/5G_Communication_Interface/README.md

-This is the flask web view of the 5G Communication Interface with a client and server In which the client enter a message in web and the web gives the exact message back.
+This is the flask web view of the 5G Communication Interface with a client and server in which the client enter a message in web and the web gives the exact message back.

 For login, refer to the .env file.